jmcnamara/XlsxWriter/dev/docs/source/working_with_data_validation.rst

 last example above, Excel stores the strings internally as a Comma Separated Variable string.
 The total length for this string, including commas, cannot exceed the Excel limit of 255 characters.
 For longer sets of data you should use a range reference like the prior example above.
+Also any double quotes in strings like ``'"Hello"'`` must be double quoted like this ``'""Hello""'``.

 maximum